alexmiller63/SNAP/kennedy-letter.md

 **Reason for inclusion:**

-Her division is specifically responsible for SNAP Policy and Regulations, as well as federal dietary-guidelines research and policy.
+Her division is responsible for SNAP Policy and Regulations and is therefore directly relevant to the federal rule at issue in this case.

-**Office:**
+**Address:**

 Food and Nutrition Administration